hctpbl/pytrends-httpx/README.md

 Unofficial Async API for Google Trends

-Forked from the original [pytrends](https://github.com/GeneralMills/pytrends) module, adding async support with httpx.
+Forked from the original [pytrends](https://github.com/GeneralMills/pytrends) module, version 4.7.3, adding async support with httpx.

 The idea is taken and updated from the [pytrends-async](https://github.com/KyleKreutzer/pytrends-async) module by KyleKreutzer.

 Allows simple interface for automating downloading of reports from Google Trends.
 Only good until Google changes their backend again :-P. When that happens feel free to contribute!